-Additional comments, if any, important to the New Construction Committee's review and understanding of the construction, site, and landscape plans:
+Additional comments, if any, important to the New Construction Counderstanding of the construction, site, and landscape plans: mmittee's review and

 This submission made by:

-Signature
+Signature Date

 NOTE:

 AN APPLICATION FEE AS PROVIDED FOR IN THE SCHEDULE OF FEES MUST ACCOMPANY THIS APPLICATION.
 THIS APPLICATION FEE MAY BE PARTIALLY REFUNDABLE.